qq1113009723/listmail-doc/docs/docs/content/en/templating.md

 | `{{ Safe "<!-- comment -->" }}`             | Add any HTML code as it is.                                                                                                                                   |

 ### Sprig functions
-listmail integrates the Sprig library that offers 100+ utility functions for working with strings, numbers, dates etc. that can be used in templating.
+stmails integrates the Sprig library that offers 100+ utility functions for working with strings, numbers, dates etc. that can be used in templating.
 Refer to the [Sprig documentation](https://masterminds.github.io/sprig/) for the full list of functions.

 ### Example template